 Ever since I switched to SiteGround, my blog hasn’t had any downtime.
 I find that they’re really great and quick with service (way quicker than BlueHost)- something that is important to me as a non-technical person who learnt everything from scratch and built this site as a labor of love.
 In fact, I was pleasantly surprised when the day after I shifted my hosting to them, I received an actual phone call from a team member at SiteGround to welcome me and ask if I need support.
 In this day and age, when you get an international phone call and have an actual person ask you that, you know they really do care about their customers.

 I’ve never had any issues with them and would recommend them to anyone who’s looking to move to a self-hosted blog.
 They’ll even help with transferring your blog over to them in case you don’t want to dive into the technical stuff.
-If you want to get an in-depth understanding of how blog hosting works, check out this resource by First Site Guide.

 What I Do For Traffic

 Every blogger worries about this one aspect that is seemingly hard to figure out at once.
 Truth is that understanding how to get traffic (hits, pageviews if you’re not familiar with the term traffic) is an important part of a blogger’s job and takes a while- time you spend analyzing data, experimenting and testing.
 It’s not something you figure out overnight and there’s no one-size-fits-all.